 John Newbery’s first children’s book, The Little Pretty Pocket-Book (1744) has long been famous for uniting amusement and instruction in a new, more modern way and its status has been taken for granted by generations of educators, collectors, and scholars.

-Extreme rarity burnishes the book’s luster.
-No public collection or private collector can boast of a truly early, that is one from the 1740s or 1750s.
+The second reason the book is so famous is its extreme rarity.
+No public collection or private collector can boast of a truly early copy, that is one from the 1740s or 1750s.
 Of the later seven surviving editions , the British Library holds the lion’s share: the earliest surviving one of 1760, the ones of 1767 and 1770, plus an abridged reprint ca. 1790 by John Marshall, who purchased the copyright and blocks from Francis Powers, John’s grandson.
 The Lilly Library has a copy of the eleventh edition of 1763, while the Gdansk Academy of Sciences in Poland has the thirteenth edition of 1766 published in Edinburgh by D. Patterson.
 The only relatively common edition is Isaiah Thomas’s 1787 Worcester, Massachusetts reprint, with some twenty copies recorded in the Eighteenth-Century Short Title Catalogue.
 Cotsen’s Newbery collection has only the Thomas edition.
-All the illustrations following were taken from the 1967 facsimile of the 1767 edition.
+All the illustrations were taken from the 1967 facsimile of the 1767 edition.

 The third thing the Pocket-Book is remembered for is the ball and pincushion tie-in, which is considered among the most inventive promotional schemes any eighteenth-century entrepreneur devised—and they could be fiendishly creative.
 Jack the Giant-Killer’s letters to his young friends Tommy and Polly describes a novel moral regimen to help them be “as good as possible.”
-They are to track their deeds by sticking pins into a parti-colored object: the bad ones on the black half, the good on the red half, with Tommy using a gender-appropriate ball, and Polly a pincushion.
+They are to track their deeds by sticking pins into a parti-colored object: the bad ones on the black half, the good on the red half.
+Tommy is to use the gender-appropriate ball, and Polly the pincushion.
 Newbery tried to make it as easy as possible to follow the friendly giant’s advice making balls or pincushions available for purchase for an additional two pence at his shop.

-These poems were never intended to rival the song-book described on the title page as “a new attempt to teach children the Use of the English Alphabet by Way of Diversion.”
-The promise of one may have been an attempt by Newbery to capitalize on the success of his competition’s Tommy Thumb’s Pretty Song-Book, the first collection of nursery rhymes, issued within weeks of each other.
+These poems were never intended to rival the song-book described on the title page as “A new Attempt to Teach Children the Use of the English Alphabet by Way of Diversion.”
+The promise of such a one may have been Newbery’s attempt to capitalize on the success of his competition’s Tommy Thumb’s Pretty Song-Book, the first collection of nursery rhymes, issued within weeks of each other.
 The Pocket-Book offered something rather different, as the advertised song book had been folded somewhat haphazardly into the alphabet–at least according to now familiar conventions for pictured alphabets.